rahulbhadani/AOSim2/README.md

 what they would have access to in a physical context.
 For example, an AOField have a wavelength, but not an AOAperture, unless it referred to a stop/pass-band.
 Code written from a physics perspective should be fine.

-I am adding things as I work on projects.
+I'm adding things as I work on projects.
 I recently added support for GPUs, in the most non-invasive way.
 As always, it helps to know what you're doing, but if you create an AOField F, just call F.useGPU(true) to get started.
 All AOGrids and their children have the support.

 I'm pretty much making a living off using this software at this point, which is remarkable.
 I would be happy to see it do the same for